 Sweep Out Old Spending Habits

 The spring is a great time to get rid of things that no longer serve you, and your bad spending habits are no exception.
 Take this time to look over your spending and determine bad habits that are detrimental to your finances.
-For example, you always go shopping on Saturday or you eat out with friends on Thursday nights.
+For example, say you always go shopping on Saturday or you eat out with friends on Thursday nights.
 Consider how these habits impact your finances and how you can mitigate them.

 While looking over your spending habits, you will likely find patterns that indicate how you spend your money, both good and bad.
-It is a great time to target one you want to change.
+It is a great time to target one or two habits that you want to change.

-When you budget consistently, it becomes much easier to analyze your spending habits, make changes, and ultimately reach your financial goals.
+When you review your budget consistently, it becomes much easier to analyze your spending habits, make changes, and ultimately reach your financial goals.
 It also helps eliminate unnecessary financial stress.
 Take the time to write out a new budget for each month, and then track your spending throughout the month.
-The envelope system or financial software can make the entire process much easier.
-Also, keep in mind these budget fixes for common missteps.

-Staying in debt like holding onto that holey sweater you have not worn in five years.
-It is just holding you back and taking up extra room in life.
+Staying in debt is like holding onto that worn-down sweater you have not worn in five years: It is just holding you back and taking up extra room in life.

 In the spring, you plan and begin to plant your garden and yard for the next year.
-Similarly, you need to take the time to plan for your financial future, whether you are thinking about saving for retirement or early retirement, buying your first home, or reaching another major financial milestone.
+Similarly, you need to take the time to plan for your financial future, whether you are thinking about saving for retirement, buying your first home, or reaching another major financial milestone.